icons8/lunacy-docs/docs/tips.md

 Lunacy has a lot of small but very useful features that can ease your life or significantly speed up your workflow.
-This chapter is a collection of tips with short demos that will help you take full advantage of Lunacy.
+Their descriptions are scattered across many chapters and if you are not accustomed to reading docs from cover to cover, they are likely to go unnoticed.
+Below you will find a collection of tips with short demos that will help you take full advantage of Lunacy.

 ## Sharing your designs via Icons8 Cloud

 The `Alt+С + C` shortcut allows you to instantly upload an object to Icons8 cloud and get a link to it.
 Just select the required object and use the shortcut.
 That's it!
 The link to the export file is already in your clipboard.
 You can share it right away.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips-altccph.png" height="auto"><source src="/public/tips-altcc.mp4" type="video/mp4"></video>